A Century of Progress

-Over 15,000 objects have been collected and cataloged and approximately 15% are on display in permanent and temporary exhibitions.
-13 Museum exhibit cases, most located on the ground level of the Kellogg Building of the School of Dentistry, feature history of dentistry themes with emphasis on the United States and Michigan.
+Over 15,000 objects have been collected and cataloged, and approximately 15% are on display in permanent and temporary exhibitions.
+Thirteen Museum exhibit cases, most located on the ground level of the Kellogg Building of the School of Dentistry, feature history of dentistry themes with emphasis on the United States and Michigan.

 Visitors can view historical dental tools and equipment from the 18th century to modern times in chronologically arranged dental office settings.
 Also on view are artifacts featuring areas where the Museum has a substantial collection of oral hygiene products for the consumer, as well as equipment used by dentists including articulators, denture forming equipment, and dental X-ray technology

 Additional themes in the exhibit line-up include: St. Apollonia, the Patron Saint of Dentistry; Remedy for the Toothless, with a 19th century story with a tragic ending about a denture making dentist using a patented process without a license the story of U-M alumnus, Dr. Willoughby Dayton Miller and his significant impact on the field of dentistry.
-Many visitors continue to enjoy the tooth powder and paste collection on loan from alumnus, Dr. Ronald Berris.
+Many visitors continue to enjoy the historic dental hygiene products, advertisements, and tooth brushes, most of which are on loan from alumnus, Dr. Ronald Berris.